F1DNA/FlexFarmerInDocker/README.md

 And of course, TZ=America/Chicago – you need your region/city or just remove both the environment and the TZ line to use UTC.
 Note that this will effect the time stamps in the flexfarmer.log so perhaps take a moment to set this correctly unless your brain thinks in UTC easily.
 I can go either way.

+For a list of timezone options - http://manpages.ubuntu.com/manpages/hirsute/man3/DateTime::TimeZone::Catalog.3pm.html

-4. When you are ready, hut update stack
+4. When you are ready, hit update stack
 5. Back in the terminal from your flexfarmer folder, run:

 ```